Minimum wage: Surveys of economists

 Surveys of labor economists have found a sharp split on the minimum wage.
 Fuchs et al. (1998) polled labor economists at the top 40 research universities in the United States on a variety of questions in the summer of 1996.
-Their 65 respondents were nearly evenly divided when asked if the minimum wage should be increased.
-They argued that the different policy views were not related to views on whether raising the minimum wage would reduce teen employment (the median economist said there would be a reduction of 1%), but on value differences such as income redistribution.
-Daniel B. Klein and Stewart Dompe conclude, on the basis of previous surveys, "the average level of support for the minimum wage is somewhat higher among labor economists than among AEA members."
+Their 65 respondents were nearly evenly divided on whether the minimum wage should be increased.
+They argued that the different policy views were not related to views on whether raising the minimum wage would reduce teen employment (the median economist estimated a 1% reduction), but rather to value differences, such as income redistribution.
+Daniel B. Klein and Stewart Dompe conclude, based on previous surveys, "the average level of support for the minimum wage is somewhat higher among labor economists than among AEA members."

 In 2007, Klein and Dompe conducted a non-anonymous survey of supporters of the minimum wage who had signed the "Raise the Minimum Wage" statement published by the Economic Policy Institute.
 95 of the 605 signatories responded.
-They found that a majority signed on the grounds that it transferred income from employers to workers, or equalized bargaining power between them in the labor market.
+They found that a majority signed because it transferred income from employers to workers, or equalized bargaining power between them in the labor market.
 In addition, a majority considered disemployment to be a moderate potential drawback to the increase they supported.

-In 2013, a diverse group of 37 economics professors was surveyed on their view of the minimum wage's impact on employment.
+In 2013, a diverse group of 37 economics professors was surveyed about their views on the minimum wage's impact on employment.
 34% of respondents agreed with the statement, "Raising the federal minimum wage to $9 per hour would make it noticeably harder for low-skilled workers to find employment."
-32% disagreed and the remaining respondents were uncertain or had no opinion on the question.
+32% disagreed, and the remaining respondents were uncertain or had no opinion.
 47% agreed with the statement, "The distortionary costs of raising the federal minimum wage to $9 per hour and indexing it to inflation are sufficiently small compared with the benefits to low-skilled workers who can find employment that this would be a desirable policy", while 11% disagreed.

 Alternatives

 Economists and other political commentators have proposed alternatives to the minimum wage.
-They argue that these alternatives may address the issue of poverty better than a minimum wage, as it would benefit a broader population of low wage earners, not cause any unemployment, and distribute the costs widely rather than concentrating it on employers of low wage workers.
+They argue that these alternatives may address poverty better than a minimum wage, as they would benefit a broader population of low-wage earners, not cause unemployment, and distribute costs more widely rather than concentrating them on employers of low-wage workers.